 A dog that receives regular opportunities to learn and show their skills is a happy dog.
 Generally speaking, dogs that have been trained and socialized are well-adjusted, calm, open, and flexible.
 Others may be prone to separation anxiety, stress, and discomfort in the presence of strangers.

-At Toronto Animal Health Partners Emergency and Speciality Hospital we are always happy to talk about promising or puzzling dog behavior traits.
+At Toronto Animal Health Partners Emergency and Specialty Hospital we are always happy to talk about promising or puzzling dog behavior traits.
 Please let us know if you have any questions or concerns!